upcecconnect/wordpress-woocommerce-8.3ua/README.md

 ## How to change the status of the order after payment

 ### Who will be interested
-If you are looking for why your Woo store statuses after payment with this plugin are set to Completed, this is the place for you.
+If you are looking for why your Woo store order statuses after payment with this plugin are set to Completed, this is the place for you.

 ### Task overview
 How to change the automatic switching `of an order to the “processing” status instead of the “completed” status after a successful payment by a customer.